It's easy for EDM snobs to hate on Tiësto.

 In the future, I would work with other brands, but only if it fits.
 I would never work with a brand that doesn't suit me or what I stand for.
 I would never work with a brand that doesn't fit me as Tiësto.

-A few years ago, it was almost unheard of for a DJ to do arena tours in the U.S., and you've played the Staples Center in L.A.
-How does it feel playing arena shows?
+A few years ago, it was almost unheard of DJs doing arena tours in the U.S., and you've played the Staples Center in L.A.
+How does feel playing arena shows?

 Baauer's "Harlem Shake" debuted at number one on the Billboard charts.
 Do you see that as a sign that EDM has arrived?